 We humans, too, have an issue of desirability regarding (surprise, surprise) the survival of the species.
 The strategies we adopt to make ourselves desirable (and therefore last longer, i.e. not die out) are broadly similar to those of other living organisms.
 But there is something that makes all the difference: awareness.

 The features that define our desirability vary considerable.
-Mozart, the great genius of music, is attractive in a different way to Einstein, the great genius of physics, but also Miss Universe 1969 from Miss Universe 2018.
+Mozart, the great genius of music, is attractive in a different way to Einstein, the great genius of physics, but also Miss Universe 1969 from Miss Universe 2018 both examples of outstanding beauty in the competition of the same name.
 Moreover, each of us is able to distinguish our distinctive characteristics from those that are irrelevant without having to be a phenomenon.
 This awareness is created by combining the idea that everyone has of himself, by comparison with others and the feedback that others give us.

 Strategies to make us an object of desire involve the implementation of actions that highlight the qualities we have and that others recognise, the rest is of little use.
 In short, to become objects of desire we make use of what we believe is our best and we do this by playing the winning cards that luck has dealt us or by trying to win with whatever cards we have, and playing them as smartly as we can.

 Brands are projections and respond precisely to the issues of desirability just as they do for we who imagine them.
 They are born of a social need, they are based on skill, and in order to survive they must produce continuous beauty.
 This means that there is an (unavoidable) audience to which brands must be addressed, and the brand must have the ability to do something special (or very close to the idea of special) and, above all, to become a mythical entity that goes beyond the merchandise the brands produce and our real consumption needs.